-What needs to occur to get a cavity?
+What needs to occur in your mouth to get a cavity?
 To get a cavity you need three things:

 - You need to have bacteria in your mouth.
 All people have some bacteria in the mouth.
 All of us need a balance of the good and bad bacteria so our oral cavity functions well.
 Too little bacteria and we will get an overgrowth of yeast.
 So a healthy mouth needs some bacteria.

 - The bacteria need a food source.
 The bacteria can digest most of the foods we eat.
 So anything other than water eventually allows bacteria to digest then secret acid as the byproduct of their digestion which causes dental decay.

 - The last thing that is needed for dental decay is time.
 I mean that if bacteria have enough time they will digest the food source then excrete acids which can start the decay process.

 As you can see, we all have bacteria, we all need to eat and if left alone this will lead to tooth decay.
 We can’t control the bacteria or the need to eat.
 We can control the time that the bacteria is digesting the food.
 So ideally, every time we eat we should brush, floss, and rinse to stop the decay process.
 Some people are lucky and have less aggressive dental decay bacteria and can neglect the cleaning process and still not get decay.
 They are the lucky ones.
 However, as in life, not everyone is that lucky.

-Our jobs as dentist is to try to look for the small decay and remove so that they don’t turn into large problems will could lead to tooth loss.
-We need x-rays to do that searching.
+Our job as dentists, Hygienist and staff is to try to look for the small decay and remove so that they don’t turn into large problems which could lead to tooth loss.
+We need x-rays to complete that mission.
 The radiation absorbed by dental x-rays is minimum and less if wearing a lead shield.
 The amount of radiation is less then we get by walking outside for any extended time and much less then flying cross country or sun tanning.